 Presented by The Seattle Thunderbirds

-In 2001, Microsoft made a $2 million pledge to support the construction of expanded Seattle Ronald McDonald House facilities, and vowed to hold the Hockey Challenge event each year to raise money until the pledge was met.
-The $2 million pledge was fulfilled in 2003, and the RMHC Hockey Challenge has continued to be held every year.
-The Hockey Challenge is an RMHC and Seattle Thunderbirds managed event that has tremendous momentum and support from the local and national community and continues to raise much needed funds for RMHC of Western Washington & Alaska.
-Since inception, the event has raised more than $4.9 million to support families staying at the House.
+In 2001, Microsoft pledged $2 million to support the expansion of the Seattle Ronald McDonald House facilities and vowed to hold the Hockey Challenge event each year to raise money until the money was raised.
+The $2 million pledge was fulfilled in 2003, but the RMHC Hockey Challenge has continued to be held every year.
+The Hockey Challenge is managed by RMHC and the Seattle Thunderbirds and has tremendous momentum and support from the local and national community.
+Since its inception, the event has raised more than $4.9 million to support families staying at the House.